Kernel Banzhaf: A Fast and Robust Estimator for Banzhaf Values: Introduction

-In contrast to Shapley values, only a few algorithms have been proposed to compute Banzhaf values for arbitrary set functions.
-For tree-structured set functions, such as decision tree based models, exact Banzhaf values can be efficiently computed \citep{karczmarz2022improved}.
-For general set functions (e.g., opaque neural networks), Monte Carlo sampling can be used to estimate each Banzhaf value separately \citep{bachrach2010approximating}.
-The Maximum Sample Reuse (MSR) algorithm reuses samples for the estimates of different Banzhaf values \citep{wang2023databanzhaf}.
-However, MSR estimates are correlated and have larger magnitude, and hence high variance as discussed in Section~\ref{sec:comp_ban_est}.
+In contrast to Shapley values, only a few algorithms have been proposed to approximate Banzhaf values for arbitrary set functions.
+For tree-structured set functions, such as those corresponding to decision tree based models, exact Banzhaf values can be efficiently computed \citep{karczmarz2022improved}.
+For general set functions, like those corresponding to neural networks models, Monte Carlo sampling (i.e., estimating the sum in \eqref{eq:banzhaf_def} via a subsample) can be used to estimate each Banzhaf value separately \citep{merrill1982approximations,bachrach2010approximating}.
+The Maximum Sample Reuse (MSR) algorithm is a variant of Monte Carlo sampling that reuses samples for the estimates of different Banzhaf values \citep{wang2023databanzhaf}.
+However, even with reuse, the naive Monte Carlo estimator typically requires a large number of samples (which equates to a large number of evaluations of $v$) to obtaining meaningfully accurate estimates for the Banzhaf values.